A Traffic Management Framework for On-Demand Urban Air Mobility Systems: Network-Wide Scheduling

-The central planner solves the following optimization problem to determine the aircraft schedule during the $k$-th cycle and communicates this schedule to the vertiport operators.
-The objective is to determine the aircraft schedule while minimizing the total airborne time of all the aircraft.
+The central planner solves the following optimization problem to determine the aircraft schedule while minimizing the total airborne time of all the aircraft.
 That is, the central planner aims to minimize

-where $M_k \in \N$ is such that $M_k \cruisetau$ is a conservative upper-bound on the cycle length, $w_{o,n}^{a,p}$ is the number of times aircraft $a$ with route $p \in \routeset$ has taken off from vertiport $o_p$ in the interval $(t_k,t_k+n\cruisetau]$, and $T_p$ is the flight time from vertiport $o_p$ to $d_p$ when the aircraft satisfies the airborne safety margins and separation requirements.
+where $M_k \in \N$ is such that $M_k \cruisetau$ is a conservative upper-bound on the $k$-th cycle length, $w_{o,n}^{a,p}$ is the number of times aircraft $a$ with route $p \in \routeset$ has taken off from vertiport $o_p$ in the interval $(t_k,t_k+n\cruisetau]$, and $T_p$ is the flight time from vertiport $o_p$ to $d_p$ when the aircraft satisfies the airborne safety margins and separation requirements.
 The following constraints must be satisfied:

 Constraint \eqref{eq:TFMP-constraint-serviceall} ensures that all the trip requests are serviced by the end of the cycle.
 Constraint \eqref{eq:TFMP-constraint-w-increasing} enforces the decision variable $w_{i,n}^{a,p}$ to be non-decreasing in time.
 Constraint \eqref{eq:TFMP-constraint-aircraft-one-slot} ensures that each aircraft $a$ occupies at most one slot in the network at any time, and constraint \eqref{eq:TFMP-constraint-aircraft-next-slot} guarantees that if aircraft $a$ occupies slot $i$ at some time $t \in (t_k+(n-1)\cruisetau,t_k+n\cruisetau]$, then it will occupy slot $i+1$ at time $t+\cruisetau$.
 Constraint \eqref{eq:TFMP-constraint-air-safety} ensures the airborne safety margins by allowing at most one aircraft occupying any overlapping or non-overlapping slot at any time.
 Similarly, constraints \eqref{eq:TFMP-constraint-takeoff-separation} and \eqref{eq:TFMP-constraint-landing-separation} ensure that the takeoff and landing separations are satisfied at every vertiport, respectively.
 Constraint \eqref{eq:TFMP-constraint-aircraft-availability} enforces that aircraft $a$ can take off from a vertiport at time $t$ only if it has landed at that vertiport at or before time $t-\takeofftau$, and constraints \eqref{eq:TFMP-constraint-parking-takeoff} and \eqref{eq:TFMP-constraint-parking-landing} update $u_{v,n}^{a}$ once aircraft $a$ takes off from vertiport $v$ and lands on vertiport $v$, respectively.